kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 ## Using SQL and dataframes in your data pipelines

-[Kestra](https://kestra.io/docs/getting-started) is a simple and fast open-source data orchestrator that can help you integrate your SQL and dataframe transformations into an end-to-end data pipeline.
+[Kestra](https://kestra.io/docs/getting-started) is a simple and fast open-source data orchestrator that can help you integrate your SQL and dataframe transformations into end-to-end data pipelines.
 The UI ships with a variety of [blueprints](../docs/04.user-interface-guide/blueprints.md) that you can use to get started quickly.

 The [following blueprint](https://demo.kestra.io/ui/blueprints/community/113) shows how you can easily orchestrate your SQL and Pandas data transformations.